FemusPlatform/NumericPlatform/README.md

 The platform is organized into a hierarchical set of levels, namely
 * Level 0: main level of the Numerical Platform where the different components are gathered
 * Level 1: differentiation of Numerical Platform main components into:
-  * plat_repo: level where installing scripts are gathered and components are built
+  * PLAT_BUILD: level where installing scripts are gathered and components are built
   * PLAT_THIRD_PARTY: components needed to run the numerical codes
   * PLAT_CODES: the numerical codes
   * PLAT_VISU: software for post processing and data visualization